cvVal/breakout-game/README.md

 ## About

-This is a Unity implementation of the classic arcade game Breakout, where players control a paddle to bounce a ball and destroy blocks.
+This is a Unity implementation of the classic arcade game Breakout.
+Players control a paddle to bounce a ball and destroy blocks.
+The game includes persistent data storage, player name tracking, and bonus block mechanics.

+## Features

+- **Classic Breakout Gameplay**: Control a paddle to keep the ball in play and destroy all blocks
+- **Bonus Block System**: Special blocks with multiple hit points for extra scoring opportunities
+- **Persistent Scoring**: Your scores are saved between game sessions
+- **Player Profiles**: Enter your name or play anonymously
+- **Cross-Scene Data**: Scores and player data persist across menu and game scenes

 ## Getting Started